prosemeteor/prosemirror/README.md

 ProseMeteor is a package integrating [ProseMirror](https://prosemirror.net/) and [Meteor.js](http://docs.meteor.com/#/full/).
 ProseMeteor is built for Meteor 1.3+

+---
+### NOTICE

-## NOTE: This is not production ready.
+* This is not production ready.
 If you'd like to contribute please let us know!
+* Since the ProseMirror API is constantly changing, this project is locked into ProseMirror 0.7.0 for now.

+---

 #Goals
 The primary goal is to provide a package that provides realtime collaborative WYSIWYG editing.